learn-co-curriculum/dsc-word-vectorization-lab/README.md

 This is called a **_Sparse Representation_**, since the strong majority of the columns will have a value of 0.
 Note that elements corresponding to words that do not occur in the sentence have a value of 0, while words that do appear in the sentence have a value of 1 (or 1 for each time it appears in the sentence).

-Alternatively, we can represent this sentence as a plain old python dictionary of word frequency counts:
+Alternatively, we can represent this sentence as a plain old Python dictionary of word frequency counts:

 ```python
 BoW = {